Olvi-Vec Oncolytic Immunotherapy in Patients With Recurrent or Refractory Ovarian Cancer

 Time Frame

-Incidence of Treatment-emergent Adverse Events [Safety and Tolerability] (Phase 1b)
+Number of Participants With Related Treatment-emergent Adverse Event [Safety and Tolerability] (Phase 1b)

-Time Frame: Change from baseline during Treatment and for 30 days following last dose.
+Time Frame: Change from baseline during Treatment and for 30 days following last dose over average of 2 years.

-Determine safety and tolerability of administering multiple doses of GL-ONC1 via intraperitoneal catheter by the evaluation of the number of participants with treatment-emergent adverse events (type, frequency, and severity) as assessed by CTCAE 4.03.
+Determine safety and tolerability of administering 2 consecutive doses of Olvi-Vec via intraperitoneal catheter by the evaluation of the number of participants with related treatment-emergent adverse events (type, frequency, and severity) as assessed by CTCAE 4.03.

-Change from baseline during Treatment and for 30 days following last dose.
+Change from baseline during Treatment and for 30 days following last dose over average of 2 years.

-Time Frame: From date of registration until the date of first documented disease progression or date of death from any cause, whichever comes first, assessed up to 24 months.
+Time Frame: For participants enrolled in the Phase 2 portion, outcome is from the date of starting chemotherapy until the date of first documented disease progression or date of death from any cause, whichever comes first, assessed up to 24 months.

-From date of registration until the date of first documented disease progression or date of death from any cause, whichever comes first, assessed up to 24 months.
+For participants enrolled in the Phase 2 portion, outcome is from the date of starting chemotherapy until the date of first documented disease progression or date of death from any cause, whichever comes first, assessed up to 24 months.

 Time Frame: Assessed pre-treatment, during treatment at 2- to 3-week intervals and post-treatment assessed up to 24 months.